 Theories of action are often summarized as “if-then” statements that convey the causal storyline underlying the expected link between action and outcomes.
 The First 10 Theory of Action, depicted graphically above, outlines how First 10 initiatives can create a virtuous circle among families, schools, and communities—an ongoing process in which each supports the others in a mutually reinforcing cycle.
 The First 10 Theory of Action can be summarized as follows:

-- Support professional collaboration to improve teaching and learning
+- Collaborate to improve teaching and learning

-- Coordinate comprehensive services for children and families
+- Coordinate comprehensive services

 - Effective schools